 In 2016, Eric became and Endorsing Artist for Spector Basses.

 Eric is available for clinician work for Upright and Electric Bass, Cello, Orchestral, Jazz, and music theory.
-He is also available for one-on-one lessons for Upright and Electric Bass, Cello, Beginning Guitar, Mandolin, Music Theory and Composition and Arranging.
+He is also available for one-on-one lessons for Upright and Electric Bass, Cello, Guitar, Mandolin, Music Theory and Composition and Arranging.

 Additionally, Eric is available for recording sessions - as either a bassist or cellist, and offers strings/brass/reed arranging services.